Hans-Heinz Augenstein

 Hans-Heinz Augenstein (11 July 1921 – 7 December 1944) was a German Luftwaffe military aviator and flying ace during World War II.
 A flying ace or fighter ace is a military aviator credited with shooting down five or more enemy aircraft during aerial combat.
 Operating as a night fighter pilot, he was credited with 46 aerial victories, of which 45 were four-engine bombers, all of which claimed in Defense of the Reich.

 Born in Pforzheim-Brötzingen, Augenstein grew up in the Weimar Republic and Nazi Germany.
 He joined the military service in the Luftwaffe and was trained as a night fighter pilot.
 Following flight training, he was posted to Nachtjagdgeschwader 1 (NJG 1—1st Fighter Wing) in 1942.
-Flying with this wing, Augenstein claimed his first aerial victory on 13/14 May 1943 over a Royal Air Force bomber aircraft.
+Flying with this wing, Augenstein claimed his first aerial victory on 13/14 May 1943 over a Royal Air Force (RAF) bomber aircraft.
 In March 1944, he was appointed squadron leader of 12.
 Staffel (12th squadron) of NJG 1 and was awarded the Knight's Cross of the Iron Cross on 9 June 1944 for 35 nocturnal aerial victories claimed.
-On 7 December 1944, Augenstein was killed in action when he was shot down by a RAF night fighter near Münster.
+On 7 December 1944, Augenstein was killed in action when he was shot down by an RAF night fighter near Münster.